seanpm2001/SeansLifeArchive_Images_AdCom_Y2025/2025/06_June/14/README.md

 </details>

 - I was not active this week, so I am not sure what events were active. - 2025, Saturday, June 7th
+- The event was active this week, but I decided not to participate in it. - 2025, Sunday, June 14th

 ---